-The presence of Ormat's operations around the world, including in various developing countries, has an inherently positive impact on environmental, economic and social levels, in that the projects provide a valuable source of renewable energy to support the country's infrastructure development,
+The presence of Ormat's operations around the world, including in various developing countries, has an inherently positive impact on environmental. economic and social levels, in that the projects provide a valuable source of renewable energy to support the country's infrastructure development,

-105https://investor.ormat.com/Cache/399112405.pdf

-106 The precautionary approach was introduced by the United Nations in Principle 15 of 'The Rio Declaration on Environment and Development'.
+105 https://investor.ormat.com/Cache/399112405.pd 106 The precautionary approach was introduced by the United Nations in Principle 15 of 'The Rio Declaration on Environment and Development'.
 It states: 'In order to protect the environment, the precautionary approach shall be widely applied by States according to their capabilities.
-Where there are threats of serious or irreversible damage, lack of full scientific certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation.'
+Where there are threats of serious or irreversible damage, lack of full scientific certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation as well as the economic structure of the electricity generation